 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Trained on data, AI-enhanced NLP software can be deployed in data collection, storage, and utilisation.
 Aware of what they need to look for, these programs can automate the data gathering process, precisely retrieving the data needed to address the issue at hand.
 Through AI, and more specifically sentiment analysis, data can be operationalised to deliver the highest value to companies.
-In short, data mining through NLP empowers AI and AI enriches data.
+In short, data mining through NLP empowers AI, and AI enriches data.

 The first breakthrough in sentiment analysis was training AI to understand and recognise the positive and negative connotations of words – which words indicated satisfaction (great, happy, super) and which conveyed displeasure (bad, disappointed, terrible).
 Advances in NLP mean that not only can longer sentences be interpreted, but the tone can be grasped as well.
 Indeed, humans’ use of sarcasm can turn the positive ‘great, thanks a lot’ into a biting ‘great, thanks a lot’.
-Using NLP to understand the tone of language can assist in gathering data which has a monumental impact on a brand’s messaging, customer service, and agent performance as well as experience.
+Using NLP to understand the tone of language can assist in gathering data that has a monumental impact on a brand’s messaging, customer service, and agent performance as well as experience.

 C-suites that are striving to instil a data-driven approach appreciate the opportunities of sentiment analysis and NLP.
-Augmenting agents and accomplishing advanced analytics (both real-time and predictive) are two of the biggest functions, but far from the only advantages.
-The dynamic nature of AI development shows advances occur every week, meaning sentiment analysis is getting stronger all the time.
+Augmenting agents and accomplishing advanced real-time and predictive analytics are two of the biggest functions, but far from the only advantages.
+The dynamic nature of AI development shows that advances occur every week, meaning sentiment analysis is getting stronger all the time.
 According to Daniel Newman, principal analyst of Futurum Research, “[s]entiment analysis is capable of 90% accuracy.
 That’s not a technology in early stages – that’s a technology in a state of maturity, ready to go to empower companies, employees, and customers all at once.”

-The AI-driven NLP tools are in place to ensure that sentiment analysis provides reliable, usable data.
+AI-driven NLP tools are in place to ensure that sentiment analysis provides reliable, usable data.
 Going forward, corporate management must bridge the data and business sides of their organisations.
 Forrester reveals that “[d]espite continued investments in data and analytics, there is lack of alignment between business and operations teams’ accountabilities and the metrics they need to make more informed decisions.
 Closing this disconnect is imperative to improving business outcomes.”

 The question every corporate board member needs to ask now is not if sentiment analysis through NLP is implemented, but when?
-The importance of data is well-established and enriching data through sentiment analysis should be the next objective in a data-based strategy.
+The importance of data is well-established, and enriching data through sentiment analysis should be the next objective in a data-based strategy.